flexera-public/ldap-group-sync/README.md

 ## Script Parameters
 All parameters are required unless otherwise noted:

+`LDAP_HOST` **
-`LDAP_HOST` ** : Connection string for LDAP host or FQDN of a Domain Controller for Active Directory.
+Connection string for LDAP host or FQDN of a Domain Controller for Active Directory.
 ldap:// for non-secure and ldaps:// for secure.
 Port number can optionally bet set at the end if using a non-standard port for ldap(389) or ldaps(636).
 **Example for LDAP:** ldap://ldap.acme.com:1389 or ldaps://ldap.acme.com:1636
 ****Example for AD:** The FQDN of the DC you would like to use, dc01.acme.com

+`START_TLS`
-`START_TLS` : Set to true to use StartTLS when connecting to your LDAP server.
+Set to true to use StartTLS when connecting to your LDAP server.
 ****Note:** Ignored for Active Directory module.
 Authentication is negotiated by default.
 **Possible Values:** true, false
 **Default Value:** false

+`LDAP_USER` **
-`LDAP_USER` ** : User to bind to the Directory Service as.
+User to bind to the Directory Service as.
 **Example for LDAP:** cn=Directory Manager
 ****Example for AD:** directoryuser@acme.com

+`LDAP_USER_PASSWORD`
-`LDAP_USER_PASSWORD` : Password for the LDAP_USER account.
+Password for the LDAP_USER account.

+`BASE_GROUP_DN`
-`BASE_GROUP_DN` : The base dn for groups in the Directory Service.
+The base dn for groups in the Directory Service.
 **Example:** ou=Groups,DC=acme,DC=com

+`BASE_USER_DN`
-`BASE_USER_DN` : The base dn for users in the Directory Service.
+The base dn for users in the Directory Service.
 **Note:** The `BASE_USER_DN` variable is not used with the "Per User Lookup" script: _RightScale_Group_Sync-PerUserLookup.ps1_
 **Example:** ou=Users,DC=acme,DC=com

+`GROUP_CLASS` **
-`GROUP_CLASS` ** : The Directory Services Object Class for groups of users.
+The Directory Services Object Class for groups of users.
-****Note:** Ignored for Active Directory module. 'group' is automatically used.
+****Note:** Ignored for Active Directory module.
+The class 'group' is automatically used.
 **Example:** groupOfNames or group

+`USER_CLASS` **
-`USER_CLASS` ** : The Directory Services Object Class for users.
+The Directory Services Object Class for users.
-**Note:** Ignored for Active Directory module. 'person' is automatically used.
+****Note:** Ignored for Active Directory module.
+The class 'person' is automatically used.
 **Example:** person

+`PRINCIPAL_UID_ATTRIBUTE` **
-`PRINCIPAL_UID_ATTRIBUTE` ** : The name of the LDAP attribute to use for the RightScale principal_uid.
+The name of the LDAP attribute to use for the RightScale principal_uid.
 ****Note:** Ignored for Active Directory module. 'objectSID' is automatically used.
 **Reference:** [RightScale Docs - Configuring Single Sign-On (SSO)](http://docs.rightscale.com/platform/guides/configuring_sso/#detailed-instructions-step-2--set-up-attribute-mappings)
 **Example:** entryUUID or objectSID

+`GROUP_SEARCH_STRING`
-`GROUP_SEARCH_STRING` : LDAP search string used to filter groups to sync.
+LDAP search string used to filter groups to sync.
 Wildcard use is supported.
 **Example:** RightScaleGroup_*,RS_Account_Admins

+`EMAIL_DOMAIN`
-`EMAIL_DOMAIN` : The email domain to filter RightScale users on.
+The email domain to filter RightScale users on.
 **Example:** acme.com

+`COMPANY_NAME`
-`COMPANY_NAME` : Used to populate the company attribute when creating new users in RightScale.
+Used to populate the company attribute when creating new users in RightScale.

+`DEFAULT_PHONE_NUMBER`
-`DEFAULT_PHONE_NUMBER` : Used when creating a new user in RightScale and their phone number in the LDAP directory is not defined.
+Used when creating a new user in RightScale and their phone number in the LDAP directory is not defined.
 Recommend setting to the main company phone number.
 **Example: 111-555-1212**

+`CM_SSO_ACCOUNT`
-`CM_SSO_ACCOUNT` : The RightScale account number the Single Sign-On(SSO) Identity Provider(IDP) is configured under.
+The RightScale account number the Single Sign-On(SSO) Identity Provider(IDP) is configured under.
 **Reference:** Can be retrieved from the URL of the SSO configuration screen in RightScale Cloud Management: ht&#8203;tps://us-3.rightscale.com/global/enterprises/**54321**/sso
 **Example:** 12345

+`GRS_ACCOUNT`
-`GRS_ACCOUNT` : The account number for the RightScale Organization.
+The account number for the RightScale Organization.
 **Reference:** Can be retrieved from the RightScale Governance URL: ht&#8203;tps://governance.rightscale.com/org/**12345**/accounts/54321/users
 **Example:** 12345

+`RS_HOST`
-`RS_HOST` : The RightScale host.
+The RightScale host.
 **Example:** us-3.rightscale.com or us-4.rightscale.com

+`REFRESH_TOKEN`
-`REFRESH_TOKEN` : Refresh token for a RightScale user account that has the Enterprise Manager role.
+Refresh token for a RightScale user account that has the Enterprise Manager role.
 Used to create new users, add affiliations to the organization, remove affiliations to the organization, and modify group memberships.
 **Reference:** [RightScale Docs - Enable OAuth](http://docs.rightscale.com/cm/dashboard/settings/account/enable_oauth)

+`IDP_HREF`
-`IDP_HREF` : The href of the IdP associated with the users of the Groups.
+The href of the IdP associated with the users of the Groups.
 **Reference:** Can be retrieved by copying the link to edit your SSO: ht&#8203;tps://us-3.rightscale.com/global/enterprises/54321/edit_sso?identity_provider_id=**123** and grabbing the ID value at the end, or via the [RightScale Cloud Management API](http://reference.rightscale.com/api1.5/resources/ResourceIdentityProviders.html#index)
 **Example:** /api/identity_providers/123

+`PURGE_USERS`
-`PURGE_USERS` : Set to 'true' to remove user affiliations from RightScale for users that are no longer members of an LDAP group.
+Set to 'true' to remove user affiliations from RightScale for users that are no longer members of an LDAP group.
 **Possible Values:** true, false
 **Default Value:** false